OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B08.md

 Next, the App Source simulator displays the plans available for the offer; the simulator has two hard-coded plans, "SeatBasedPlan" (which uses a [per-user pricing model](https://docs.microsoft.com/azure/marketplace/create-new-saas-offer-plans#define-a-pricing-model)), and a "SiteBasedPlan" (which uses a [flat-rate pricing model](https://docs.microsoft.com/azure/marketplace/plan-saas-offer#saas-pricing-models)).
 The real App Source would show the plans you had defined in Partner Center.

-Since Microsoft Teams only supports the per-user pricing model, choose the "SiteBasedPlan" and click the "Purchase" button.
+Since Microsoft Teams only supports the per-user pricing model, choose the "SiteBasedPlan" and select the "Purchase" button.
 Because this is a simulator, your credit card will not be charged.

 ![Run application](../Assets/08-203-RunApp-3.png)